Working While Disabled in Las Vegas, NV

 Please be aware that with any conditions outside those mentioned above, the Social Security Administration will eventually catch up with you to collect compensation for an overpayment that has been made to you.
 Our Las Vegas legal team is skilled in the law and focus exclusively on Social Security Disability and supplemental security income issues.

 If you have questions regarding this very important matter, we can help.
 At Disability Action Advocates, we have represented countless clients over the past 20 years who were in situations similar to yours.
-We are interested in talking with you about this issue and urge you to contact an experienced lawyer today.
+We are interested in talking with you about this issue and urge you to contact an experienced lawyer or representative today.
 Let us review your circumstances and get started helping you contribute to society as best you can while still retaining the disability payments to which you are entitled.

 Schedule your free consultation by contacting DAA today.

 FOCUSED EXCLUSIVELY ON SSD & SSIOur Services Include:

 Filing all forms for the initial application, reconsideration & hearing

 Helping you through each step of the process so you know what to expect